badlogic/ledit/README.md

 ledit lets you browse Reddit, Hackernews, and RSS feeds in a desktop and mobile friendly way.
 It is aimed at consumption, not participation.
 Here's how you use it.

 ## Feeds
 A feed is a subreddit, Hackernews, or an RSS feed.
-You can specify which feed you want to view in by clicking on the feed displayed in the site header:
+You can specify which feed you want to view by clicking on the feed displayed in the site header: